Signal Hill Mall: 1990s

 The mall underwent a number of internal changes in the 1990s.
 First was the closure of Spainhour's in late 1992, ending its 50 years of service in Statesville.
 This was followed in January 1993 by the closure of Woolworth.
 By year's end, Peebles opened in the former location of Spainhour's.
 In response to this, the mall owners held a grand opening ceremony with a live band performance from The Muscat Ramblers, a band out of Charlotte, North Carolina.
 Renovation of the former Spainhour's location for use by Peebles took about six months.

 Winn Dixie closed on December 14, 1994.
 This was a response to the company making a wider move to close smaller stores and open larger ones.

 On July 28, 1995, Hills opened in the former location of Woolworth.

 The 83000 ft2 store space cost about $2,000,000 to renovate.
 This location would be short lived, as Hills closed in April 1997.
 It was quickly replaced by Sears, which held a grand opening on October 18, 1997.
 Sears was the most highly requested store by mall patrons, according to manager Burr Collier.

 Another major addition to the mall during this timespan was IHOP, which opened in February 1994 in a space at the front of the mall last occupied by the Apple House Buffet.
-At the time, inline tenants of the mall included Blockbuster Music, Chick-fil-A, Dollar Tree, Footaction, GNC, and Kay-Bee Toys.
+At the time, inline tenants of the mall included Blockbuster Music, Chick-fil-A, Dollar Tree, Footaction, GNC, Armada Music & DVD, and Kay-Bee Toys.